How to get from Istanbul Airport to Sultanahmet (2026 guide)

 Havaist is the official airport shuttle service, running 24 hours a day from Istanbul Airport.
-Buses are comfortable with luggage storage, free Wi-Fi, and USB charging.
-You pay by tapping a contactless credit or debit card — no cash or Istanbulkart required.
+Buses include luggage storage, free Wi-Fi, and USB charging.
+Payment is by tapping a contactless credit or debit card; no cash or Istanbulkart is required.

 Since mid-2025, Havaist has been running a direct line to Sultanahmet (HVİST-11) more regularly.
-When available, this is the easiest option — it drops you right in the historic center near the Blue Mosque.
+When available, the HVİST-11 drops you in the historic center near the Blue Mosque.

 How to check: